wildlux/OLLAMA_LOCAL/README.md

 - Creating document like PDF ready for printing
 - Creating resource for everyone
 - Explain Math
+- Explainphisics
+- Explain geometry
+- Explain trigonometry
 - Explain Biologic
 - Explain Geography
+- Explain Chemical
+- Explain fluid in a contect of Engineer and industrialist
 - Explain English/Italian/ other language
 - Explain programming [ Assembly, C , C++ , C# , Python , Javascriot , more... ]
 - Creating scheme of software for implement complex algoritm
 - Importing dataset you can mix this information for descover mutation using custom LLM.
+- Innovate how explain all things with onother vision and new prospective!

 -------------------------------------------------------------------------------------------------------------------------------------------
 I want to create a complex Software but i try to implement all part in folders.